 In 2008 Davel created AbsoluteDeviation.com, a venture dedicated to continuing production and support for the Marimba Lumina.

 His primary teachers have included Rich Holly, Robert Chappell, Cliff Alexis, Tele Lesbines, and Willie Winant.
 He holds a Bachelor of Music in percussion from Northern Illinois University and an MFA in electronic music composition from Mills College.

 More complete info and links:

-Joel appears on two other New Albion recordings with Willie Winant, this time of Lou Harrison's music.
-Seranado featuring David Tanenbaum and Drums Along the Pacific.
+Joel appears on two other New Albion recordings with Willie Winant of Lou Harrison's music: Seranado featuring David Tanenbaum and Drums Along the Pacific.
 Other work with guitarist David Tanenbaum included a 2007 production of Henze's 'El Cimarron' in Tijuana.

 Joel's marimba playing is featured on recordings with Jack West and Curvature.
 Check out the recordings "Big Comet Headed for Earth" , "As We Know It" ,"Big Ideas" and most recently "Around About Now."
 Jack performs fingerstlye acoustic guitar as the foundation of the group.
 Performances and recordings have gotten some nice reviews: